xnnba1984/Doublet-Detection-Benchmark/README.md

-# Doublet Detection Benchmark
+# Benchmarking computational doublet-detection methods for single-cell RNA sequencing data

 This repository contains the code and datasets used in the paper 'Benchmarking computational doublet-detection methods for single-cell RNA sequencing data'.
+The preprint can be found at https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3646565.

 ## Code Description